congncif/module-template/README.md

 ***Using ModuleX template***

-While `Storyboard Segue & Dependency Bridge` template is most convenience using for routing between modules in an internal `Package` | `Bundle`, `default` template is most independent and flexiable for integrating with other modules in external `Packages` | `Bundles`.
+While `Storyboard Segue & Dependency Bridge` template is most convenience using for routing between modules in an internal `Package` | `Bundle`, `default` template is most independent and flexible for integrating with other modules in external `Packages` | `Bundles`.

 A best practice is combining both templates depending on the specific use case.